tutugodfrey/EventManager/README.md

 # EventManager
-EventsManager allows an administrators manage event centers and control booking of event centers they administer
+EventManager allows an administrator manage event centers and control booking of event centers they administer